The Costs of Traditional Offices vs Flexible Coworking

 An average saving of over $85,000 per annum over 5 years*

-There are a huge array of social and logistical benefits that are offered by coworking spaces over traditional commercial office spaces, and whilst all of these contribute to a thriving workspace and workforce, the underlying factor for what sort of space you ultimately choose will likely be what can fit into the budget.
+Coworking spaces offer many social and logistical benefits.
+Whilst these contribute to a thriving workspace and workforce.
+The underlying factor for what space you choose will likely be what can fit into your budget.

 Here are the calculations